We are pleased to announce the repertoire for Berlin Opera Academy's 2022 Orchestra:

 We ask that you upload two recordings that best display your musical abilities, or pieces that are reflective of your ability to perform in our operas.
 These do not need to be professional recordings or performances.
 While video is generally preferred, strictly audio is also acceptable.
 (Youtube, soundcloud, mp3s, mp4s etc are fine)

 Berlin Opera Academy strives to guide young musicians on the next steps towards a career in Germany.
-The program entails one or both of two 3-week periods in summer of 2021.
+The program entails 3 or 6 weeks in summer.

 Musicians are welcome to book BOA accommodation or elect to find independent accommodation.
 Add-ons such as airport transfer package and private room accommodation are also available.

 Scholarships are also available, with details available in the application form.
 Please note, scholarships are only available for course tuition, not accommodation.